algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 #### GitHub Issues

-GitHub Issues allow users to create/manage issues to find and track problems that arise and their resolution; issues can be applied to:
+GitHub Issues allow users to create/manage issues to find and track problems that arise and their resolution, issues can be applied to:

 - Bugs in the code
 - Documentation Mistakes